camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 The **Create Instance** permission is required to start new process instances.

 {{< note title="Start new process instance" class="info" >}}
-  To perform that action, the user also needs to have **Create** permission on the Process Instance resource.
+  To perform that action, the user also needs to have **Create** permission on the process instance resource.

 {{< /note >}}